Wetbikeboy2500/web_content_parser/README.md

 ChapterID(id: ID(id: '', source: ''), index: 0, url: '')
 ```

 This also uses a uid like IDs but with an added value added to the end.
-It adds the index to the end of the uid with a colon so it follows the format of 'source:id:index'.
+It adds the index to the end of the uid with a colon so it follows the format of `source:id:index`.
 This means all info can also be extracted from the uid since it can go off the first and last occurrence of the colon with the id being any value.

 When using the fromJson() constructor, the ID can be passed as a map or an object.